biggles-plot/biggles/docs/quickstart.md

 ![Example Plot](quickstart.png)

+## Jupyter Notebooks

-If you are in a jupyter notebook, simply typing the name of the plot object and enter will produce an inline plot.
+If you are working in a jupyter notebook, simply typing the name of the plot object and enter will produce an inline plot.
 You can control the resolution of the inline plot by setting the `dpi` attribute.